 Bond jumped to strong finishes again in 2010.
 With Cadett 7, Bond was second in the $75,000 Equine Couture/Tuff Rider Grand Prix in March.
 The pair won the World Cup Qualifier Keg Steak House and Bar Grand Prix at Thunderbird in August.
 In September, Bond and Cadett 7 were part of the winning Nations Cup team at Spruce Meadows.

-Bond has spent the beginning of the 2011 season jumping in Wellington, FL at the FTI Winter Equestrian Festival.
-In February, she and Cadett 7 collected a third place finish in the fourth round of the WEF Challenge Cup; two weeks later they were fourth in round six.
-With the grey gelding, Chivas Z, Bond won the Suncast 1.50m Championship Jumper Classic in February.
+Bond spent the beginning of the 2011 season jumping in Wellington, Fla., at the FTI Consulting Winter Equestrian Festival (FTI WEF).
+In February, she and Cadett 7 collected a third-place finish in the fourth round of the WEF Challenge Cup; two weeks later they were fourth in round six.
+With Chivas Z, Bond won the Suncast 1.50m Championship Jumper Classic in February.
 The pair also finished fourth in the $31,000 G & C Farm 1.45m Classic.
 With Apache, Bond finished fifth in the WEF Challenge Cup round 11.

+Bond then traveled to Europe and represented the U.S. at the Rolex/FEI World Cup Final.
 Upon returning to the U.S., Bond and Chivas Z finished third in the Hagyard Lexington Classic.
 A week later, the pair came in second at the Rood & Riddle Grand Prix.
-Bond Chivas Z continued their success at the Hampton Classic, where they finished second in the $50,000 Spy Coast Farm Grand Prix Qualifier CSI 4*.
+Bond and Chivas Z continued their success at the Hampton Classic, where they finished second in the $50,000 Spy Coast Farm Grand Prix Qualifier CSI4*.